 Lord, help me to constantly look for ways to point those in my life to You.
 Help me to be selfless and sacrificial at all times.
 Help me to realize that love is all about You and is all about helping others come to know You and follow You.
 When that requires sacrifice on my part, help me to embrace that sacrifice with wholehearted joy and zeal.
 Jesus, I trust in You.

 January 5, when before Epiphany

-Jesus saw Nathanael coming toward him and said of him, “Here is a true Israelite.
+Jesus saw Nathanael coming toward him and said of him, “Here is a true child of Israel.
 There is no duplicity in him.”
 Nathanael said to him, “How do you know me?”
 Jesus answered and said to him, “Before Philip called you, I saw you under the fig tree.”
 Nathanael answered him, “Rabbi, you are the Son of God; you are the King of Israel.”
-John 1:47-49
+John 1:47–49

 First of all, it’s important to look at Jesus’ initial comment about Nathanael.
 Jesus says that “There is no duplicity in him.”
 In other words, Nathanael was an honest, truthful, sincere and straight-forward sort of man.
 What you see is what you get.
 What a great quality!

 Secondly, we can see that this straightforwardness leads Nathanael to profess his faith in Christ almost immediately.
 How is this the case?
 Was it something that Jesus said?
 Clearly it was something much deeper that led Nathanael to profess his faith in Christ.
 It was a spiritual gift of faith by which the Holy Spirit revealed this to him.
 The good thing is that Nathanael, being a man without duplicity, listened to the Holy Spirit speak to his heart and he then spoke this conviction openly and with transparency.
 What a great quality to have when one is also open to the truth.